 New Years resolutions—or, perhaps more sustainably conceptualized as goals—can be anything we want them to be.
 For a lot of people, the new year is a great time to reflect on our relationship with alcohol.

-Ring in the new year in a way that makes you feel like your best self… If you’re wondering what it would be like not to drink, give it a try and see what it’s like.
+This year, give yourself the gift of nonjudgmental curiosity.
+Start the new year in a way that makes you feel like your best self.
+If you’re wondering what it would be like not to drink, give it a try and see what it’s like.
 Maybe it’s not a new you, just a new experience!
-There is so much fun to be had without alcohol and being present makes it all the better.
+There is so much fun to be had without alcohol.
+Regardless, being present makes it all the better.

 Here’s to a year of honoring yourself, listening to your body, and feeling confident in your choices.